sobolevn/sobolevn.github.io/_posts/2021-06-30-typeclasses-in-python.md

 Some common knowledge:
 - All these languages don't have `class` concept as we know it in Python and, of course, there's no subclassing
-- All the languages above don't have `object`s as we do in Python, they don't mix behavior and structure (however, `Elixir` has Alan Key's [real objects](https://www.quora.com/What-does-Alan-Kay-think-about-Joe-Armstrong-claiming-that-Erlang-might-be-the-only-object-oriented-language-and-also-his-thesis-supervisor-s-claim-that-Erlang-is-extremely-object-oriented))
+- All the languages below don't have `object`s as we do in Python, they don't mix behavior and structure (however, `Elixir` has Alan Key's [real objects](https://www.quora.com/What-does-Alan-Kay-think-about-Joe-Armstrong-claiming-that-Erlang-might-be-the-only-object-oriented-language-and-also-his-thesis-supervisor-s-claim-that-Erlang-is-extremely-object-oriented))
 - Instead, these languages use [ad-hoc polymorphism](https://en.wikipedia.org/wiki/Ad_hoc_polymorphism) to make functions behave differently for different types via overloading
-- And, of course, you don't have to know any of the languages above to understand what is going on
+- And, of course, you don't have to know any of the languages below to understand what is going on

 ### Elixir